Sexual Abuse in Schools

 Offences that may be committed by teachers includes:

-• Sexually activity with a child under 16 years of age;
+• Sexually activity with a child;

 • Causing or inciting a child to engage in sexual activity;